xatier/2013_NCTU_OS_hw/README.md

 >   `ps` and `grep` are build-in program in linux.
 First of one can list all processes in operating system, the other one can filter the input and just print out what you want.

->   If you want to know the detail of these two program, type `man ps` and `man grep` in terminal.
+>   If you want to know more details of these two program, type `man ps` and `man grep` in terminal.

 ### Step 3.